History of subatomic physics: From atoms to nucleons

-First subatomic particles

-However, near the end of 19th century, physicists discovered that Dalton's atoms are not, in fact, the fundamental particles of nature, but conglomerates of even smaller particles.
+The state of electromagnetic theory

+Throughout the 1800s scientists explored many phenomena of electricity and magnetism, culminating in an accurate theory by James Clerk Maxwell.
+This theory was a continuous field model developed around the ideas of luminiferous aether.
+When no experiment could produce evidence of such an ether, and in view of the growing evidence supporting the atomic model, Hendrik Antoon Lorentz developed a theory of electromagnetism based on "ions" that reproduced Maxwell's model.

+The Electron

 The electron was discovered between 1879 and 1897 in works of William Crookes, Arthur Schuster, J. J. Thomson, and other physicists; its charge was carefully measured by Robert Andrews Millikan and Harvey Fletcher in their oil drop experiment of 1909.
 Physicists theorized that negatively charged electrons are constituent part of "atoms", along with some (yet unknown) positively charged substance, and it was later confirmed.
 Electron became the first elementary, truly fundamental particle discovered.

+Radioactivity

 Studies of the "radioactivity", that soon revealed the phenomenon of radioactive decay, provided another argument against considering chemical elements as fundamental nature's elements.
 Despite these discoveries, the term atom stuck to Dalton's (chemical) atoms and now denotes the smallest particle of a chemical element, not something really indivisible.